dherna2/FilaMint/README.md

 # FilaMint

-This is a wiki for Team Filamint to keep track of documents and code
+This is a readme for Team Filamint to keep track of documents and code

 Collaborators are: